-Until April 2016, Mr. Patricio was also the Chief Executive Officer of Pinetree Capital Ltd. ("Pinetree").
+Until April 2016, Mr. Patricio was also the Chief Executive Officer of Pinetree Capital Ltd. ("Pinetree"), a TSX-listed investment company specializing in early-stage resource investments.
 Mr. Patricio joined Pinetree in November 2005 as Vice President, Corporate and Legal Affairs.
-Mr. Patricio was previously general counsel for Teknion Corp., a senior TSX-listed manufacturing company.
-Prior to that, Mr. Patricio practiced law at Osler LLP in Toronto where he focused on mergers and acquisitions, securities law and general corporate transactions.
+Prior to that, Mr. Patricio practiced law at a top-tier Toronto-based law firm before moving inhouse with a TSX-listed issuer.

-Mr. Patricio has built a number of mining companies with global operations and holds senior officer and director positions in several companies listed on stock exchanges in Toronto, Australia, London and New York.
-He currently serves on the Board of NexGen Energy Ltd., Labrador Uranium Ltd., and Toro Energy Limited (all in his capacity as CEO of Mega Uranium Ltd.), and Sterling Metals Corp., Sixty Six Capital Inc., and Mindset Pharma Inc.
+Mr. Patricio has built a number of mining companies with global operations and holds (and has held) senior officer and director positions in several companies listed on stock exchanges in Toronto, Australia, London and New York.
+He currently serves on the Board of NexGen, Labrador Uranium Inc., Toro Energy Limited, and the Corporation, all in his capacity as CEO of Mega Uranium Ltd. He also sits on the Board of Sterling Metals Corp., Sixty Six Capital Inc., and Mindset Pharma Inc.